 Does a PerfectGift eGift card expire?

 The card is valid for 3 years from the date it was purchased.
-However, watch out for the inactivity fee: if you don't use the card for 12 consecutive months, a $2.50/month fee starts being deducted from your balance.
-It's worth using it well before that point — or at least checking the balance periodically so you're not caught off guard.
+Watch out for the inactivity fee as well: if you don't use the card for 12 consecutive months, a $2.50/month fee starts being deducted from your balance.
+Making even a small purchase resets the clock.

 Can I reload or add money to a PerfectGift eGift card?